Pinafore/2023-document-annotation/README.md

 ./02_train_model.sh
 ```

 Note: Models will be saved to the save_trained_model_path.
+Three trained models on the bills dataset are in [here](https://drive.google.com/drive/folders/1-k6YcC2KLp8iULGF5zmpAYlpk49dbX4W?usp=sharing).
 If downloading a trained model, place it in the ./flask_app/Topic_Models/trained_Models directory.
 The default number of topics loaded for this app is 35.
 If you wish to use a different number of topics, train the topic models accordingly, and update line 128 in app.py to reflect the desired number of topics.

 Run the web application
 ```